Do you have family, friends, or colleagues that talk a lot but do very little listening?

-Listening is the one of the most basic needs of human beings and yet many of us don’t practice it or receive it…enough.
+Listening is the one of the most basic needs of human beings and yet many of us don’t receive it…enough.

 Listening is not just a need, it is the root of survival.

-Without listening, our ancestors would have ignored the good advice to stay away from the sabertooth tigers’ den, or to avoid the mountain pass that gets snowed in early, and they would have perished.
+Without listening, our ancestors would have ignored the advice to stay away from the sabertooth tiger’s den or to avoid the mountain pass that gets snowed in every winter and they would have perished.

 Listening helps us survive…and thrive.